 Before going further, GM should insert his typical caveat.
 First, it’s important to know that it’s more of an art than a science.
 The term “shop” as used here refers to just about all commercial establishments: retail stores, restaurants, salons, gyms, etc. GM doesn’t count pure office space.
 The rule of thumb GM uses is if you can walk in without an appointment, it’s a shop.
 But again, sometimes it’s a close call. ¯\_(ツ)_/¯.

 GM also has no capability to measure square footage or annual sales, etc. Check out the BID’s 2016 report for that sort of detail.
 This is more a pure head count.

 That said, here we go:

 This year, GM counted 509 shops in Georgetown.
-That’s a slight dip from last year’s tally of 512.
-But generally speaking, the numbers remain fairly steady.
-Looking back through the ten years GM has done this survey, the numbers have always stayed pretty stable, even through tougher times.
+That’s the exact same number GM counted last year.
+Looking back through the eleven years GM has done this survey, the numbers have always stayed pretty stable, even through tougher times.
 Here are the totals: